Do you have a question concerning our flight instruction? Perhaps we can answer it for you on-line.

 is a great deal.

-Monthly training expenses can be very afforable with Flight Training loan.
+Monthly training expenses can be very affordable with a Flight Training loan.

 How do I know that I can learn to fly?

 Somewhere there is someone just like you who recently became a pilot.
 Although the average student pilot is 32 years old, anyone 16 years old or older can learn to fly an airplane (14 if you fly gliders).
 Men and women from every occupation and every geographic location in the nation are pilots.
-Mid Island offers Free Pilot Evaluation (simulator) Flights.
-Call our Brookhaven office at 631 281-5400 to see if you have what it takes to become a pilot… we know you do, its easier than you think!
+Mid Island offers Introductory Flight Lessons where you are at the flight controls with one of our Certified Flight Instructors.
+An Introductory Flight is the perfect was to see if you have what it takes to become a pilot… we know you do, it's easier than you think!

 There are three basic requirements for learning to fly powered airplanes in the United States.